29swastik/29swastik/README.md

 ## About Me

-Senior AI Engineer with 5+ years of experience building and scaling **production-grade AI systems**.
+Senior AI Engineer with 5 years of experience in building and scaling end-to-end **AI agents, RAG, and ML systems**.
+Demonstrated success in bridging the gap between rapid experimentation and production, delivering high-impact AI solutions with a strong emphasis on continuous evaluation, model monitoring, and MLOps infrastructure.

 I work at the intersection of:
 - Generative AI (LLMs, Agents)